DylanSchmidt2/Challenge-4-repo/README.md

 This challenge was given by The University of Minnesota Bootcamp

-This trivia quiz uses CSS, HTML, and JavaScript to prompt the user with a *timed* quiz which contains a set of questions the user can respond to.
-It will then, score the user depending on correct/incorrect answers. *P.S I deliberately made 2 of these questions really oppinionated to make the quiz less boring.*
+These CSS, HTML, and JavaScript documents, prompt the user with a *timed* quiz which contains a set of questions the user can respond to.
+It will then, score the user depending on correct/incorrect answers.

 ### Scoring Summary